tlongers/doccydoc/sphinx/source/data_integrity.rst

 2 BAT      E,F,G              February    C,D,E
 =========  =================  ==========  ==================

 Implementing this sytem in practice is challenging.
 For simple data capture systems like spreadsheets, it means adding lots of additional columns to records the sources.
-If the data model has only a few fields/columns, this isn't a problem; but for a model like ours with over 60 fields, it create a very wide and cumbersome spreadsheet.
+If the data model has only a few columns, this isn't a problem; but for a model like ours with over 60 fields, it create a very wide and cumbersome spreadsheet.
 Where the data capture system is a database with some control over the user interface, it still presents a challenge: we have overcome this in WhoWasInCommand by creating a special "source picker" which enables the user to search for a source, and then associate it with a data point.

 Confidence scores
 -----------------

 Confidence scores are measures of the degree to which the sources available to us agree on the content of a particular data point.

 All the data points we create start with a confidence score of ``Low`` until a confluence of different sources indicate we should upgrade it to a designation of ``Medium``.
 The gap between upgrading the confidence score of a data point from ``Low`` to ``Medium`` is smaller than when moving from ``Medium`` to ``High``.
 This scoring system gives a useful indicator of a degree to which we can rely on a data point's accuracy.

 Each data point (except those tied to an alleged ``incident``) has a confidence score attached to it.
 The confidence scores only relate to the specific data point to which they are attached.